 Brooklyn-based singer/songwriter Lara Ewen tells stories, most of which are true.
 The semi-autobiographical nature of her work blends both the real and the imagined, and the musical landscape she navigates dips into country, Americana, and singer/songwriter influences, drawing comparisons to musicians who sometimes get summarily lumped into the folk category, such as Patty Griffin, Lucinda Williams and Jonatha Brooke.

-On September 20, 2013, Lara released The Wishing Stone Songs, an 11-track album produced at GaluminumFoil Studios by Chris Cubeta (Wakey!Wakey!, Harper Blynn).
-The recording features performances from Lara's friends and members of the NYC music community, including Cat Popper on upright bass (Grace Potter and the Nocturnals, Ryan Adams); Tarrah Reynolds and Eleanor Whitmore on violin (Alicia Keys, Harry Connick Jr., and Regina Spektor, Kelly Willis, respectively); and Gerald Menke on pedal steel (Justin Townes Earle, Ari Hest).
+On September 20, 2013, Lara released The Wishing Stone Songs, an 11-track album produced at the now-defunct GaluminumFoil Studios in Brooklyn.
+The recording features performances from Lara's friends and members of the NYC music community, including Cat Popper on upright bass (Grace Potter and the Nocturnals, Ryan Adams); Tarrah Reynolds and Eleanor Whitmore on violin (Alicia Keys, Harry Connick Jr., and Regina Spektor, Kelly Willis, and Steve Earle, respectively); and Gerald Menke on pedal steel (Justin Townes Earle, Ari Hest).

 For a full list of album credits and preview tracks, please visit Airplay Direct.

 For any additional requests, email firstname.lastname@example.org.